samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Select the "Lite" plan and then "Create".
 After creating the service, select "Service Credentials" from the left menu, then "New Credential" to generate a new set of credentials.
 Name the credentials whatever you wish.
 Select "View credentials", and copy the "client_id" and "client_secret" values.

-Use these values when trying out the app here: https://cognos-dashboard-embedded-sample-app.mybluemix.net/
+Now that you've created a Cognos Dashboard Embedded service, use it with this app here (before setting it up yourself): https://cognos-dashboard-embedded-sample-app.mybluemix.net/

-Follow the steps in the left sidebar to create a session, create a new dashboard, add a data source, and build some visualizations.
-Skip to the section "Using this application" for a complete walk-through.
+Keep in mind that dashboards you save at this link are stored with full visibility in my own Cloudant database... so don't create dashboards or use data containing sensitive/private information!

-Keep in mind that dashboards you save in this version of the app are stored with full visibility in my own Cloudant database... so don't create dashboards or use data containing sensitive/private information!
+See the [Using this application section](#using-this-application) if you need assistance while walking through the app.

-## Now set this app up yourself in your own IBM Cloud account.
+## Now set the app up yourself in your own IBM Cloud account.

 ### Deploy the Node-RED Starter Application.